Framework

 Deferred data loading is a pattern that allows the router to render the next location's critical data/markup while slower, non-critical route data is resolved in the background.
 This process works on both the client and server (via streaming) and is a great way to improve the perceived performance of your application.

-To defer slow or non-critical data, wrap an unawaited/unresolved promise in the defer function and return it anywhere in your loader response:
+To defer slow or non-critical data, return an unawaited/unresolved promise anywhere in your loader response:

 tsx